jgarci135/Kaggle/README.md

 This document will walk you through the entire process of:

-*Setting up Google Drive to mount a virtual drive\n *Load the dog images from Kaggle\n
+"*Setting up Google Drive to mount a virtual drive\n," "*Load the dog images from Kaggle\n,"
-*Transform the images for use by Keras and CNNs\n *Make test and training groups\n
+"*Transform the images for use by Keras and CNNs\n", "*Make test and training groups\n",
-*Prepare data to fit into a deep learning model\n
-*Use a Functional API deep learning model\n
+"*Prepare data to fit into a deep learning model\n," "*Use a Functional API deep learning model\n,"
-*with inception module architecture\n
+"*with inception module architecture\n",
-*Use BatchNormalization to decrease overfitting\n *Create submission file to Kaggle for evaluation\n
+"*Use BatchNormalization to decrease overfitting\n", "*Create submission file to Kaggle for evaluation\n",